Ioanna Lykourentzou

 Project co-Principal Investigator

-The goal of this project is to explore the implications of generative AI tools, with emphasis on Copilot and ChatGPT, on programming education and to develop a web toolkit with resources and best practices to help teachers understand and successfully embed these tools into their teaching and assessment practices.
+The goal of the "Generative AI in Programming Education" project is to explore the implications of generative AI tools, with emphasis on Copilot and ChatGPT, on programming education and to develop a web toolkit with resources and best practices to help teachers understand and successfully embed these tools into their teaching and assessment practices.
 The project is supported by the Utrecht University's Education Incentive Fund (Utrechts Stimuleringsfonds Onderwijs USO).

 Partners: Utrecht University